 Read verse 22.
 "When Jesus heard this, he said to him, 'One thing you still lack.
 Sell all that you have and distribute to the poor, and you will have treasure in heaven; and come, follow me."
-Jesus can see into his heart.
+Jesus can see right into his heart.
 What's missing is love.
 And what's blocking him from loving is his earthly treasure.
 So Jesus is ready to perform spiritual open-heart surgery on him.
 He tells him to sell all he has and distribute it to the poor.
 It's a huge challenge.
 But by doing it, this man can finally start obeying the commands to love our neighbors as ourselves.
-But if he only did this, he would just end up self-righteous.
-The commands of Jesus to "sell" and "distribute" are preparation for his final and greater command: "...and come, follow me."
+But if he only sold everything and gave to the poor, he'd end up self-righteous.
+The commands of Jesus to "sell" and "distribute" are only preparation for his final and greater command: "...and come, follow me."
 What can we learn here?

 First, the only way to inherit eternal life is to follow Jesus.
-Even if the man sells all he has and distributes it to the poor, he still won't have the assurance of eternal life.
+Even if the man sells all he has and gives it all away, he still won't have the assurance of eternal life.
 He'll have that if and only if he follows Jesus.
 Why?
 It's because we can't earn eternal life with good deeds, even with extreme self-sacrifice.
 Even our greatest deeds can never atone for our sins; only Jesus can.
-Only Jesus became the perfect sacrifice for sin, once for all.5 We've all got to be found in Jesus our Savior and Redeemer; he alone gives knowledge of salvation in the forgiveness of sins,6 and real assurance of eternal life.
-Apostle John says, "And this is the testimony, that God gave us eternal life, and this life is in his Son.
-Whoever has the Son has life;
+Only Jesus became the perfect sacrifice for sin, once for all.6 We've all got to be found in Jesus our Savior and Redeemer; he alone gives knowledge of salvation in the forgiveness of sins,7 and real assurance of eternal life.
+Apostle John says, "And this is the testimony, that